pocketworks/pocketworks-web-2017/_posts/blog/2016-11-21-starting-your-iot-project.md

 For many IoT products, customers will need to interact with the solution whilst away from their laptop or desktop computer.
 So, you'll want to have a mobile offering, be it a native app or progressive mobile site.
 The mobile app could be designed to receive alerts, or it could be there to assist with setting up the devices.
 In some cases, you might not have a cloud portal and instead, do everything through the mobile app.

+### Certification (Important!)

+If you want to use your IoT hardware in a commercial or consumer setting in the UK, all your hardware components will need to be certified.
+For example, say you have a Rasberry Pi and attach a GSM modem to it, you need to make sure both of these components are certified (the Pi is).

+Before going to market you'll need to put your _combined_ components into certification as a whole.
+This is why it's so important to ensure all components are certified.
+If one of them is not certified, then you're combined solution won't make it through certification.

+When starting a new project, it's important to pay great attention to this otherwise your project schedule will be at risk as you get bogged down with finding new components or waiting for your component manufacturers to sort things out.

 ## Prototyping to success

 Pulling all these skills and components together is going to be necessary at some point, but there are also options for the short term too.